 In June 2013 Emma Titmuss was elected financial director and she is also responsible for human resources and recruiting.

 BEKA remains a totally independent company maintaining its original objectives to provide reliable, cost effective instrumentation quickly.
 Professional engineers manage the company and a relatively large design department continues to develop new state-of-the-art products.

 We encourage all BEKA folk to pursue further education and many have been awarded an HNC or HND.
-Work experience places are offered to local schools and we are always keen to talk to young people who are considering a career in the instrument industry.
+Work experience places are offered to local schools and we are always keen to meet and help young people who are considering a career in the electronic instrument industry.